Pyrex Model Numbers, Shapes & Sizes

 433-Series - three Cinderella Bowls: 441, 442, 443

 440-Series - four Cinderella Bowls: 441, 442, 443, 444

+Cinderella bowls first appeared in 1957 with Butterprint & Gooseberry.
 Three-piece Cinderella bowl sets, 430 & 433, are extremely uncommon; these boxed sets are known only in Homestead.
-Aside from chip & dips and special serving sets, Cinderella bowls were normally sold in four-piece sets.
+Aside from chip & dips and other special serving sets, Cinderella bowls were normally sold in four-piece sets.

 Clear Pyrex 7401, 7402, 7403 round nesting bowls.
 Aside from their model numbers, they are the same as a typical 300-series set.

 7401 - 3 cup Clear Round Bowl (750 ml)